harshsrivastava05/Hintro/README.md

 - **Drag-and-Drop:** Intuitive drag-and-drop interface for reordering tasks and lists.
 - **Real-time Sync:** All changes (moves, edits, creations) sync instantly to all connected users via WebSockets.
 - **Board Sharing:** Share your board ID to invite others to collaborate.
+- **Custom Backgrounds:** Personalize boards with beautiful images from Unsplash.

 ### 📝 Task Details
 - **Rich Editing:** Update task content and details.